Installing smart bulbs is usually the first step in people's smart home journey – it was for me!

 What Are Smart Bulbs?

 A smart bulb is an internet-capable device consisting of light-emitting diodes (LEDs).
-They come in two types: white ones and colored ones.
+They come in two types: white ones (with some tunable to different temperatures) and RGB-colored ones.
 They are more expensive than conventional bulbs, but they use less energy and last a lot longer, which means you can save on your energy bills in the long run.

 The lighting from a smart bulb can be scheduled, customized, and controlled remotely.
 Smart bulbs or smart lighting are a fast-growing category of home automation products.
 They are useful and affordable, and if installed properly, can completely transform the look of your home.